ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 function mergeSort(array) {
 ```

+Due to the changing nature of LLMs and agentic software engineering if you use it, you must specify you used it in your assignment or project README and estimate how comprehensively you used it.
+You're responsible for everything you submit.

 If you use LLMs you must cite it, but it's probably better to Google what it tells you and find a real citation because: